rahmaasif783-web/Amazon-Clone-Website/README.md

  Technology :

- HTML5
+ HTML5 ,
- CSS3
+ CSS3 ,
  Font Awesomes Icons (search, cart, location, menu etc)

 ## 📌 Notes

 This is a static front-end project built purely for learning purposes.
-It does not include backend functionality, real product data, or working authentication — all buttons and links are for visual/UI practice only.
+It does not include backend functionality, real product data, or working authentication so all buttons and links are for visual/UI practice only.

 ## 👩‍💻 Author

-Built by **Rahma** as a personal practice project to strengthen HTML & CSS skills.
+Built by Rahma as a personal practice project to strengthen HTML & CSS skills.